arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl2/content.md

 ## 3. Creating the interface

 Once we have the main structure of the program filled, let's go now to create the screen interface in a new tab called "widgets.h".
-This interface will show on the screen a text field - where users can visualise the text inputs from the keyboard- and two buttons, the "submit" button that will throw a popup box with the text visualised on the text field, and the other that will launch a virtual keyboard from LVGL allowing the user to fully interact with the interface by using just a mouse.
+This interface will show on the screen a text field - where users can visualize the text inputs from the keyboard- and two buttons, the "submit" button that will throw a popup box with the text visualized on the text field, and the other that will launch a virtual keyboard from LVGL allowing the user to fully interact with the interface by using just a mouse.

 ### LVGL widget's events
 To understand the logic behind the LVGL interface, you need to know that it works with **callbacks**, also called **event handlers**, which are functions that are triggered when a specific event happens, e.g. the `myButtonEventHandler` function will be called when there has happened a mouse click over a widget on the screen.